1000 Guineas Odds

 The race was first run in 1814, and was created alongside the colts equivalent, the 2000 Guineas, with the names equating to the prize fund (a guinea amounted to £1.05).
 The race quickly grew in stature, and is now served by several trial races, including the Nell Gwyn Stakes at Newmarket - while the 1000 Guineas itself is a recognised trial for the Epsom Oaks.
 The last filly to win both the 1000 Guineas and the Oaks in the same season was the Aidan O'Brien-trained Minding in 2016.

-What happened in the 2022 renewal of the 1000 Guineas?
+What happened in the 2023 1000 Guineas?

 Who is the most successful jockey in the 1000 Guineas?